 - Don’t forget to save the workbook as a macro-enabled workbook.

-- You must insert the Workbook SheetSelectionChange event and copy the code there to apply the highlighting effect to all worksheets.
+- You must insert the Workbook SheetSelectionChange event and copy the code to apply the highlighting effect to all worksheets.

 - Change the color-index values in the code to apply different highlighting colors.